twilkie12/Hardware-Mixer/README.txt

 To do:

+Biggest thing is to make LCD mount on the pcb directly rather then through floating Remove i2c backpack and just communicate directly using pins on LCD will reduce cost and hassle This should reduce footprint and required height of the case as well as look neater with no cables inside casing Also could make backlight/contrast easily adjustable via mounted pots on PCB

 Add mounting holes to PCB
+Adjust footprint of 6 pin ISP header to show pin 1 Change names on breakout header to say the pin number it is connected to Put in solder jumpers to turn enable/disable power and data transmission indicator LED's Label reset and calibration buttons

-Source dupont right angle 1x4 and 2x3 headers precut - possibly have 2x3 but in bulk only Config file and possibly send config information to board as part of initilisation Calibration of slide pot, button done, write code
-Look at changing usb connector to something stronger then micro b Finalise case material and design.
+Source dupont right angle 1x4 and 2x3 headers precut - possibly have 2x3 but in bulk only --Done-ish Config file and possibly send config information to board as part of initilisation Calibration of slide pot, button done, need to write code Look at possibly changing usb connector to something stronger then micro b Finalise case material and design - Clear acrylic laser cut top plate need to decide on bottom half

-Python code does everything decently well
+Python code does everything decently well, need to look at getting a lib for windows media buttons

 Errors to solve/fix: